 After getting approached, the influencer can then decide to promote the brand either for a specified period of time, at a specified fee or in return for a favor.

 As it stands today, a lot of Nigerian influencers have turned brand partnerships into full time business.
-This is because from Instagram to YouTube, brands are engaging more influencers to promote their business.
+This is because from Instagram to TikTok and YouTube, brands are engaging more influencers to promote their business.

 Sometimes, this can be due to the lower fees charged by influencers, when compared to mainstream celebrities and at other times it’s due to their dedicated followership.
-And in most cases, this is paying off.

 Cost of Influencer Marketing in Nigeria